Emergent clusters in strongly confined systems: Methods

 \subsubsection{Highly confined samples (suspension structure measurements)}

-To make large samples with $h^* = 10$ we fabricated custom chambers.
+To achieve the large confinement in $\hat{z}$ without strong confinement in $\hat{y}$ was not possible with commercially available chambers Thus, to make large (in-plane) samples with $h^* = 10$, we fabricated custom chambers.
 We cut a standard cover-slip (Fisherbrand) using a diamond cutter to get a glass piece roughly $7$ mm $\times 7$ mm in area.
 This piece of glass along with a standard microscope slide is washed using IPA and dried using a nitrogen air gun.
 To form the gap between the cover-slip and the slide, a very dilute concentration of polystyrene spheres (Spherotec FP-10052-2 Flourescent Yellow, diameter $10.6 \upmu$m) is first pipetted onto the microscope slide and sandwiched with the glass piece.
 To ensure the particles and chamber are in physical contact, we then place the assembled chamber in an oven at $60 \degree$ C for 10--15 minutes; solvent evaporation seals the sample together.
-Then, microrollers suspended in a $0.1\%$ w/w solution of F108 surfactant.
+Then, microrollers are suspended in a $0.1\%$ w/w solution of F108 surfactant ($\phi \sim 0.32$).
 This solution is then wicked into the constructed chamber and then the chamber is sealed using UV glue (Noland Optical No.\ 68).
 To verify the gap height in the constructed chamber, we separately coat each glass piece (coverslip and slide base) with 1 $\upmu$m particles with an excitation wavelength in a different channel than the microrollers.
 By focusing separately on each plane of particles, we can use the translation of the microscope objective to measure the gap between the two glass surfaces.
+The $\hat{x}$ direction of the field (e.g., the driving direction) was alternated in sign every 60 s to avoid particle accumulation at the sample edges.
+Images were acquired at a frame rate of 2 fps.